cjerdonek/molt/README.md

     $ molt -h

+Note the useful `--visualize` and `--with-visualize` options that let you quickly visualize entire directory contents.

 If using Python, you can also use Molt as a library (though the API is not yet stable).
 See the `Molter` class in the [`molt.molter`](https://github.com/cjerdonek/molt/blob/master/molt/molter.py)